-You need permission to place any scaffolding or temporary scaffold towers on the road, footway or grass verge.
+You need permission to put scaffolding or temporary scaffold towers on the road, footway or grass verge.
 The scaffolding company is responsible for obtaining the licence and the company must be registered with us.

-- scaffolding and hoarding licence terms and conditions
+Read the scaffolding and hoarding licence terms and conditions and complete a:

 We require 5 working days' notice to process an application.
 If a licence is required urgently, we can arrange permission within 5 days for an extra charge.